 Section 3: Bottom Line

-A summary spreadsheet will be linked to cost center sheet (product sheet).
+A summary spreadsheet will be linked to a cost center sheet (product sheet).
 This sheet will show how fixed and variable costs combine to affect selling prices and profit margins for each product.
 Once in place, this sheet will show the number of production units, associated fixed and variable costs and the profit goal as a percentage of the selling price.
-For example, frozen broilers and fresh broilers will have their own summary spreadsheet because processing and distribution costs are higher.
+For example, frozen broilers and fresh broilers will have their own summary spreadsheets because processing and distribution costs are different.